-Architect: Blane Brackenridge, Belpile
+Architect: Blane Brackenridge

-Located in Scarborough this project was a redevelopment of old apartment site to transform it into an ultra modern, multi storey residential apartment complex with 1 and 2 bedroom apartments.
+Located in Scarborough this project was a redevelopment of old apartment site to transform it into an ultra modern, multi-storey residential apartment complex with 1 and 2 bedroom apartments.

-This project comprised of two (2) level in ground basement, suspended ground floor and a series of two storied timber framed apartments over.
+This project comprised of two (2) level in-ground basement, suspended ground floor and a series of two storied timber framed apartments over.

 It used post tensioned concrete for a suspended slab design.
 The project was also notable for the use of top-down construction of basement mezzanine floor and 60% of higher level ground floor (balance formed off mezzanine floor) on a steeply sloping sand hill site.
-The soil retention system was via a continuous flight augered cast in situ concrete piles at discrete centres linked by super fine cement injected grout.
+The soil retention system used an via a continuous flight augered cast in situ concrete piles at discrete centres linked by super fine cement injected grout.